Hyundai Ioniq Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Hyundai Ioniq are $1,198 a year including full coverage.
-Comprehensive insurance costs on average $208, collision costs $376, and liability insurance is $456.
-A liability-only policy costs around $508 a year, with high-risk insurance costing $2,604 or more.
-16-year-old drivers pay the most at $4,690 a year or more.
+The average insurance prices for a Hyundai Ioniq are $1,198 every 12 months with full coverage.
+Comprehensive insurance costs around $208, collision insurance costs $376, and liability is estimated at $456.
+Buying just liability costs approximately $508 a year, and insurance for high-risk drivers costs $2,604 or more.
+16-year-old drivers cost the most to insure at up to $4,690 a year.

 Average premium for full coverage: $1,198

-Rates are based on $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Rates include averaging for all 50 U.S. states and for different Ioniq trim levels.
+Includes $500 deductible amounts, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
+Prices are averaged for all U.S. states and for different Ioniq trim levels.

-For a driver in their 40's, insurance rates for a Hyundai Ioniq go from the low end price of $508 for basic liability insurance to a much higher rate of $2,604 for a driver who requires high-risk insurance.
+For a driver in their 40's, Hyundai Ioniq insurance rates range from the cheapest price of $508 for the bare minimum liability coverage to a much higher rate of $2,604 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.